-Method: 2) Using A Sharpening Rod
+Method: 2) Sharpening the Pole Saw Using A Sharpening Rod

 Step 1.
-Clamp the blade
+Clamp The Blade

 Step 2.
-Position the rod correctly
+Position The Rod Correctly

 Rub the sharpening rod against the back of the blade to do away with the burrs.
-Make sure that all the burrs fall off with just one or two passes.
+Make sure all the burrs fall off with just one or two passes.

 Step 3.
 Lubrication